-Colin Burke, a native Philadelphian, is a partner at Kline & Specter who represents individuals and their families in legal matters involving serious injuries suffered in the workplace, medical malpractice, auto and trucking accidents, dram shop, and premise liability actions.
+Colin Burke, a native Philadelphian, is a partner at Kline & Specter who represents individuals and their families who suffer serious injuries in the workplace, medical malpractice, auto and trucking accidents, dram shop, and premises liability actions.

 Prior to that he spent five years with the Philadelphia District Attorney’s Office where he was the sole prosecutor in 20 major felony jury trials involving cases of attempted murder, aggravated assault, robbery, burglary and drug and weapons offenses.
 Burke’s earlier caseload included hundreds of matters, among them felony offenses and crimes committed by juveniles.